 While gearing me up at the gear-up zone…

 AND HERE WE GO!

 [From top left to bottom Right: Instructor telling me we have 3 more minutes to go, first leap, landing and ending shot]

 The whole-time fear and nervousness were almost non-existent.
 I think I was high on adrenaline!
 I was feeling pumped up the entire time.
-All I could remember was, I was grinning from ear to ear as we were ascending 14,000ft above the ground; feeling thankful for such a perfect weather, and feeling exhilarated to jump.
-Quite a bit were going on while heading up, like the instructors were giving commands, shifting a stopper to the door gap while the jet plane was in mid-air and tightening our harness – all of these got me fascinated to bother about anything else except to enjoy the whole experience and preparing for the leap.
+All I could remember was, I was grinning from ear to ear as we were ascending 14,000ft above the ground whilst also feeling thankful for such a perfect weather, and feeling exhilarated to jump.
+Quite a bit were going on while heading up, like the instructors were giving commands, shifting a stopper to the door gap while the jet plane was in mid-air, and harness tightened.
+All of these got me too fascinated to even bother about anything else except to enjoy the whole experience and preparing for the leap.
 There were a total of 15 jumpers (including me) on that day and 8 of us were on the same jet plane.
 I was the 4th in line to jump.

 It was crazy, I can’t believe I finally and actually did it!
 And it’s worth every penny :)

 If you’re still sitting on the fence, I’d encourage you to take the leap! (no pun intended)